 a.
-Adult and childcare facilities, as defined in ARTICLE 25, DEFINITIONS, are allowed only as provided for in the following table.
+Adult and childcare facilities, as defined in ARTICLE 25, DEFINITIONS, are allowed only as provided and in compliance with Michigan Zoning Enabling Act (Excerpt) Act 110 of 2006 125.3206 Residential use of property; adult foster care facilities; family or group child care homes in the following table.
 Applicable conditions are listed as footnotes to the table: